ramey/paper-hdrda/reports/cover-letter.md

 no prior interaction regarding our manuscript.

 In this paper we propose a regularized classifier that is intended for small-sample, high-dimensional data, that is computationally efficient, and that is often superior to several recently proposed sparse and regularized classifiers in terms of classification accuracy.
 We have provided an _R_ implementation in the _sparsediscrim_ package, which is available on _CRAN_.
 Furthermore, the classification study for the article is reproducible and is available upon request.
+For the classification study, we used standard microarray benchmark data sets and have been bundled them in the _datamicroarray_ R package at:
+\url{https://github.com/ramey/datamicroarray}.
 This paper should be of interest to a broad readership including those interested in efficient sparse and regularized classifiers for high-dimensional classification.

 Due to a potential conflict of interest, we respectfully request that the following six individuals not be asked to review the paper: